prantlf/requirejs-esm/README.md

     mixedAmdAndEsm: false,
     // Suppress transpiling even if an optimized module has not been loaded yet.
     onlyAmd: false,
+    // Do not insert `"use strict"` expression to the AMD modules.
+You'd set it
+    // to `false` if your bundler inserts `"use strict"` to the outer scope.
+    useStrict: true,
     // Enable source maps, can be an object with booleans { inline, content }.
     // If set to true, the object will be set to { inline: true, content: true }.
     sourceMap: false,